zitadel/zitadel/docs/docs/examples/login/flutter.md

 title: Flutter
 ---

 This guide demonstrates how you integrate **ZITADEL** into a Flutter app.
+It refers to our example on [GitHub](https://github.com/zitadel/zitadel_flutter)

 At the end of the guide you have a mobile application for **Android**, **iOS** and **Web** with the ability to authenticate users via ZITADEL.